“Proper web design is like fashion – just because you CAN put bright red, pink, and yellow together doesn’t mean that you SHOULD.” – Unknown

 Check your loading time

 Speaking of not using images that are too large, you should also check the loading time of your website.
-It can influence the bounce rate if it takes too long to load – people are impatient and don’t like waiting.
+It can influence the bounce rate if it takes too long to load – people are impatient and don’t like waiting for pages to load – and your visitors will rather just find the information they wanted somewhere else.